Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 • Policy language: “for-hire,” “livery,” and certain business activities may be excluded or limited.

-• Proof of insurance: customers, vendors, landlords, and brokers may require a COI with specific limits.
+• Proof of insurance: customers, vendors, landlords, and brokers may require a certificate of insurance with specific limits.

 • Severity: commercial losses trend bigger (higher miles, tighter schedules, more third-party involvement).